somekg/ParticleFireSimulator/README.md

 -----------------------
 Produces an animated continuous explosion from color-changing particles that have a box blur effect.
 Written in C++ with SDL Graphics Library.
 I wrote this program when I was following the [Cave of Programming C++ Beginner Course.
 ](https://caveofprogramming.com/p/c-beginners)
+Creates a window using the SDL library and modifies individual pixels on the screen.